upbound/docs/content/getstarted-devex/create-controllers.md

 You can discover required fields in the Marketplace for the provider.

 In this instance, the claim allows users to select the size, engine, and instance class.
-It also allows them to set a password and determines the region the instance is deployed to.
+It also allows them to set a password and determines which region you deploy to.

+{{<table>}}
 | Field                                            | Type      | Description                                                                                           | Required |
 | ------------------------------------------------ | --------- | ----------------------------------------------------------------------------------------------------- | -------- |
 | **apiVersion**                                   | `string`  | Defines the API version of the custom resource.
 In this case, it's set to `demo.upbound.io/v1alpha1`. | Yes      |